carbon-language/carbon-lang/llvm/docs/CommandGuide/tblgen.rst

 .. option:: -gicombiner-show-expansions

-  Make -gen-global-isel-combiner use C++ comments to indicate occurences of code expansion.
+  Make -gen-global-isel-combiner use C++ comments to indicate occurrences of code expansion.

 .. option:: -gicombiner-stop-after-build